 What is the TTR gene?

-The TTR gene provides the instructions necessary for the production of a protein called transthyretin.
-This protein is mainly produced in the liver and transports vitamin A and a hormone called thyroxine throughout the body.
-To function correctly, four transthyretin proteins must be attached (bound) to each other, and form a so-called tetramer or four-unit complex.
+The TTR gene provides the instructions necessary for the production of a protein called transthyretin, sometimes referred to as ATTR.
+This protein is mainly produced in the liver and transports vitamin A and a hormone, called thyroxine, throughout the body.
+To function correctly, four transthyretin proteins must be attached, or bound, to each other to form a tetramer — a four-unit protein complex.

 What happens when the TTR gene is mutated?

-Mutations in the TTR gene are thought to change the structure of the transthyretin proteins, impairing their ability to bind to each other and form a tetramer.
-Instead, the defective proteins gather forming amyloid fibrils that build up in tissues, particularly those of the nerves and heart, to cause symptoms of the disease.
+Disease-causing mutations in the TTR gene result in the production of transthyretin proteins with an abnormal structure that impairs their ability to bind to each other and form a tetramer.
+Instead, the defective proteins form abnormal clumps, called amyloid fibrils, that build up in different tissues, particularly those of the nerves and heart.
+The buildup of amyloid fibrils can cause tissue and organ damage, ultimately leading to the typical symptoms of the disease.

 What kind of mutations are there?

-More than 100 different TTR gene mutations associated with FAP have been identified so far.
+More than 130 different mutations in the TTR gene have been identified, and most are pathogenic (disease-causing).
 Different mutations are associated with different patterns of organ involvement, age of onset, and disease progression.

-The most common variant is the so-called TTR Val30Met variant.
-This genetic mutation causes one of the amino acids or building blocks of a protein, namely valine, to be substituted with another amino acid, methionine, at position 30 (hence the name Val30Met).
-This mutation is especially common among people in certain areas of Portugal, as well as in Japan and Sweden.
+The Val30Met mutation is particularly common in people living in certain areas of Portugal, as well as in Japan and Sweden.
 Most patients who have this type of mutation first experience disease symptoms in their 30s.
-Peripheral and autonomic neuropathy are the main symptoms, and heart problems are rare.
+Peripheral and autonomic neuropathy (damage to the nervous system) are the most common symptoms, while heart problems are comparatively rare.

-Another TTR variant is called Thr60Ala, because the mutation causes the amino acid threonine to be replaced by the amino acid alanine at position 60, and is typically seen in people of Irish ancestry.
-In patients with this mutation, symptoms tend to start relatively late in life, between ages 45 and 78, and most often after age 60.
-The heart is almost always affected, and neuropathy is seen in about two-thirds of cases.
-Autonomic neuropathy symptoms such as diarrhea and/or constipation are more common than peripheral neuropathy.
+Another common TTR mutation is Thr60Ala.
+This mutation is typically seen in people of Irish ancestry.
+In patients with this mutation, symptoms tend to start relatively late in life (most often after age 60).
+The heart is almost always affected, and neuropathy is seen in about two-thirds of the cases.

 How is FAP inherited?

-TTR gene mutations are inherited in an autosomal dominant manner, meaning that getting one copy of the defective gene from either parent is sufficient for the disease to develop.
-This is because defective proteins produced by the mutated gene interfere with the correct formation of protein binding (tetramers) even if normal proteins being produced by the other, healthy gene.
+Every person inherits two copies of the TTR gene, one from each biological parent.
+Pathogenic TTR gene mutations are inherited in an autosomal dominant manner, meaning that getting a mutated copy of the gene from either parent is sufficient for the disease to develop.
+This is because defective proteins produced by the mutated gene interfere with the correct formation of tetramers, even if normal proteins are still being produced by the other non-mutated gene copy.

-Since FAP symptoms often appear later in life, a person carrying a TTR gene mutation may not know they have the disease.
-In fact, some people with FAP never show any symptoms but can pass the defective gene onto their children.
-A person with an autosomal dominant condition has a 50 percent chance of passing the disease-causing mutation to a child.
+Since FAP symptoms often appear later in life, a person carrying a TTR gene mutation may not immediately know they have the disease.
+In fact, some people with these mutations may never show any symptoms of FAP, but can still pass the defective gene to their biological children.
+A person with an autosomal dominant condition has a 50% chance of passing the disease-causing mutation to their biological children.